 “Here!” came Jape Devon’s voice from the other side of the help desk.
 The captain ringed the desk at top speed, skidding to a stop before a broken husk of a body.
 The other assassin lay before him, her body slashed repeatedly and expired.
 Laura had sustained a number of cuts and probably had a broken arm, and Devon was mottled with black bloodstains and cuts of his own.
 But what held his gaze was the sight of Samantha lying in Laura’s lap.
 She was bleeding from the middle, and bore several other, smaller wounds.

 Merlin fell to his knees before Samantha, drawing her into his lap with quivering arms, overcome with anguish.
 He was awash in emotion and a pain he never knew he could feel.
 It was as though the viscera of his breast were torn out, but much moreso than he had felt when he had thought Taro lost.
 His mind wracked with all the things he should have said, all the things he should have done, but never took the time.
-The captain threw back his head in a howl of anguish, jostling her body in his pain and frustration.
+The wolf threw back his head in a howl of anguish, jostling her body in his pain and frustration.

 Samantha groaned, one hand clenching involuntarily at her middle as her captain shifted her.
 She was alive, but unconscious from fatigue and loss of blood.
 He pressed a hand over her middle, feeling the lateral slash across her flesh.
 It was not deep, and there were no exposed organs.

 “My people can get her fixed up,” Devon offered.
 “She’ll live.”

 “We have to get her to the Lady of Dreams!”
 Merlin barked.